aloussase/frustratedfunctordotdev/src/main/resources/posts/14112025-sealed-classes-in-java.md

 Date: 14 Nov.
 2025

+You can find the code for this post on [GitHub](https://github.com/aloussase/sealed-classes-example).

 ## What are sealed classes?

 Let's start by establishing what sealed classes are not: they are not classes that have been sealed in the Prison